vigna/epserde-rs/README.md

 ## Example: Zero copy of standard types

-Let us start with the simplest case: data that can be zero copied.
+Let us start with the simplest case: data that can be zero-copy deserialized.
 In this case, we serialize an array of a thousand zeros, and get back a reference to such an array:
 ```rust